Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Machine Generated Text

 The multi-head attention architecture of Transformer language models \cite{Vaswani2017AttentionIA} currently represents the state-of-the-art in natural language generation across natural language tasks.
 Among Transformer models, the unidirectional GPT-2 \cite{radford2019language} and GPT-3 \cite{Brown2020LanguageMA} models are the most studied in the field of machine generated text detection due to their groundbreaking performance on unconditional and conditional text generation --- though like many other Transformer models, these architectures can be used for other NLG tasks as well.

-In addition to GPT-2 and GPT-3, also notable in machine generated text detection are related autoregressive language models using a similar architecture, with variations in sampling procedures or training datasets.
+In addition to GPT-2 and GPT-3, also notable are related autoregressive language models using similar architectures, with variations in sampling procedures or training datasets.
 Such models include Grover \cite{zellers2019defending} (a GPT-2 style model trained on a news dataset and using nucleus sampling instead of top-$k$ sampling), GPT-J \cite{gpt-j} (a 6-billion parameter autoregressive language model trained on The Pile \cite{DBLP:journals/corr/abs-2101-00027}), and GPT-NeoX-20B \cite{black2022gptneox20b} (a 20-billion parameter model similar to GPT-3, also trained on The Pile \cite{DBLP:journals/corr/abs-2101-00027}).

-Unidirectional Transformer language models generate text by performing unsupervised distribution estimation to predict the next token based on previous tokens.
+Unidirectional Transformer language models generate text by performing self-supervised distribution estimation to predict the next token based on previous tokens.
 To do this, the model is trained on an existing set of variable-length example texts $(x_1, x_2, ..., x_n)$ each composed of symbols $(s_1, s_2, ..., s_m)$.
 These symbols may be characters, or multi-character tokens obtained through a tokenization process.

 The probability of a given text can then be expressed as the conditional probability of the final token, given each previous token.
 That is:

 The self-attention mechanism in the Transformer architecture makes it possible to train neural network architectures that are effectively able to estimate such probabilities, given a suitable pre-training task.
 In unidirectional models such as those in the GPT lineage, a common training task is prediction of the next token in sequence.
 To generate text, such models can then receive a continue an input sequence by sampling from the probability distribution of all possible next tokens based on previous tokens.
 An important parameter in this sampling process is ``temperature" $T \in (0, \infty)$, which can be raised above 1 to increase the likelihood of selecting a less-probable next token --- improving diversity at the potential cost of choosing an unusual token --- or lowered below 1 to bias sampling towards more common tokens.